Sean Dorsey

-Sean Dorsey is a transgender and queer choreographer, dancer, writer and trans rights activist.
+Sean Dorsey is a Canadian-American transgender and queer choreographer, dancer, writer and trans rights activist.
 He is widely recognized as the United States' first acclaimed transgender modern dance choreographer.
-Dorsey founded his San Francisco-based dance company Sean Dorsey Dance, which incorporates transgender and LGBTQ+ themes into all of their works and has toured to more than 30 cities internationally.
-Along with creating a dance company, Dorsey is also the founder and artistic director of Fresh Meat Productions.
-Founded in 2002, Fresh Meat Productions is a non-profit organization that invests in the creative expression and cultural leadership of transgender and gender-nonconforming communities.
+Dorsey founded his San Francisco-based dance company Sean Dorsey Dance, which incorporates transgender and LGBTQ+ themes into all of their works.
+Dorsey is also the founder and artistic director of Fresh Meat Productions, a non-profit organization.
 Fresh Meat Productions creates and commissions new work, presents performing arts programs, conducts education and engagement, and advocates for justice and equity in the Arts.
-The organization is well known for its annual Fresh Meat Festival in San Francisco, an annual festival of transgender and queer performance.
+The organization hosts Fresh Meat Festival in San Francisco, an annual festival of transgender and queer performance.

 Biography and education

-Sean Dorsey is a transgender, queer, white artist from a working-class background.
+Sean Dorsey is from a working-class background.
 He was born in Vancouver, British Columbia but has resided in San Francisco, California since 2003.

 Dorsey obtained a Bachelor of Arts in Political Science and Women's Studies from the University of British Columbia.
 He then enrolled in the Community & Economic Development graduate program at Simon Fraser University.
 He eventually starting formal dance training when he was in his twenties, enrolling at Main Dance Place in Vancouver.
 Dorsey then began professional dance training at the age of 25.
-Main Dance Place led him to start collaborating and performing with independent dancers, musicians and filmmakers.
-He then joined the site-specific dance company Lizz Roman and Dancers in San Francisco, solidifying his place in the San Francisco dance scene before founding Sean Dorsey Dance and Fresh Meat Productions.
+He then joined the site-specific dance company Lizz Roman and Dancers in San Francisco.